Surprise! You show up at work one day and your counter is stacked high with boxes and boxes of new curriculum.

 Plastic bins that you empty out can be used for keeping other materials organized in closets and on shelves.
 These photos all show containers holding supplies other than what was originally in them.

 Collaborate, collaborate, collaborate.
 Talk with others in your department or grade to see how they are using the curriculum.
 (Check out my amazing teammates below.)
 If you go solo try to connect with folks in the same position at other sites or district to share ideas.
 There’s always Pinterest or blogs to see how others are using it.

 So as you head back into your room to conquer those packages remember that having a strategy to take apart, store, and use your materials will help those boxes empty out quickly.

 © The Uncluttered Teacher

-If you would like more organizing tips check out our book The Uncluttered Teacher.
+If you would like more organizing tips check out my best selling book The Uncluttered Teacher.

 Also check out my other book How Common Core Can Make You Clutter Free.